Aliases for ID3 Gene

 The protein encoded by this gene is a helix-loop-helix (HLH) protein that can form heterodimers with other HLH proteins.
 However, the encoded protein lacks a basic DNA-binding domain and therefore inhibits the DNA binding of any HLH protein with which it interacts. [provided by RefSeq, Aug 2011]

 GeneCards Summary for ID3 Gene

-ID3 (Inhibitor Of DNA Binding 3, Dominant Negative Helix-Loop-Helix Protein) is a Protein Coding gene.
-Diseases associated with ID3 include fibrodysplasia ossificans progressiva.
-Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Wnt / Hedgehog / Notch.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein domain specific binding.
-An important paralog of this gene is ID1.
+ID3 (Inhibitor Of DNA Binding 3, HLH Protein) is a Protein Coding gene.
+Diseases associated with ID3 include Fibrodysplasia Ossificans Progressiva and Lujo Hemorrhagic Fever.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and TGF-beta signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein domain specific binding.
+An important paralog of this gene is ID4.